 I would like to encourage you to join the IEEE Geoscience and Remote Sensing Society (GRSS) if you are not yet a member!
 The GRS society is one of 38 societies that belong to the world’s largest professional society, and that is the IEEE.
 The vision of the GRS society is to be the leading society in the science, engineering, application and education of remote sensing.
-In the following, I enumerate some of the advantages and benefits of being a member of the IEEE GRSS.
+In the following, I list some of the advantages and benefits of being a member of the IEEE GRSS.

 - Premier Journals